Funding Rate

 - The funding formula has a built-in interest floor: the canonical

 F = P + clamp(I − P, ±0.05%)embeds a+0.01%-per-8h interest baseline that biases readings positive even in flat markets.
-Treating the chart as a sentiment gauge ignores that floor.
-Funding is a cost. - The catch
+Reading “slightly positive” as euphoria mistakes the formula clearing its throat for a crowd. - Watch

 F = P + clamp(I − P, −0.05%, +0.05%)